rohnoan/fullstack-todo/server/notes.md

     make another folder routes and define all routes there and only give origin route in entry point with app.use and api/v1/noun

 4 mongodb
+    npm i mongodb mongoose
+    add a folder database and error handling for connection of database